openqasm/openqasm/source/language/openpulse.rst

 A value of type ``waveform`` may be defined either by explicitly constructing the complex samples or by calling one of the waveform template functions provided by the target device.
-Note that each of these extern functions takes a type ``length`` as a first argument, since waveforms must have a definite length.
+Note that each of these extern functions takes a type ``duration`` as an argument, since waveforms must have a definite duration.
-Using the hardware dependent ``dt`` unit is recommended for this length, since otherwise the compiler may need to down-sample a higher precision waveform to physically realize it.
+Using the hardware dependent ``dt`` unit is recommended for this duration, since otherwise the compiler may need to down-sample a higher precision waveform to physically realize it.